Oliver-Loeffler/exploring-java-spi/README.md

     implementations?
   * Configuration feels flaky - consider how test classes are create, consider scope of tests and scope of configuration.
+  * Consider usability from witin IDEs such as Eclipse or IntelliJ, testing should work there properly as well.

 ## Goals